davenomiddlenamecurtis/exomeLinkage/README.md

 I added --maf 0.0001 to the "Enter VCF parameters" options (as well as --remove-indels).
 This was to remove monomorphic variants.

-I made a pedigree file called jel.fam which looks like this (without blank lines):
+I made a pedigree file called jel.fam which looks like this:
 ```
 jel	J13		J11	J12	2	2
 jel	VIII9	J11	J12	2	2
 jel	J11		J14	J9	1	2
 jel	J12		0	0	2	1
 jel	J2		J14	J9	1	2
 jel	J9		J8	V9	2	2
 jel J14		0	0	1	1
 jel	J10		J8	V9	1	1
 jel J8		0	0	1	2
 jel	V9		0	0	2	1
 ```
 If a subject is not in the vcf file it will be given unknown genotypes.
 Subjects in the vcf file not in the pedigree file will be ignored.

 The vcf files should be numbered with 1 2 3 ...
 22 but mega2 uses 01 02 03 ...
 22. We haven't tried with X yet.
+The supplied scripts adds 0 where necessary.

 I set the maximum number of alleles to 256 or more.
 The option to set from 3-255 did not work.